TIBCOSoftware/snappydata/README.md

 SnappyData extends Spark streaming so stream definitions can be declaratively done using SQL and you can analyze these streams using SQL.
 You can also dynamically run SQL queries on these streams.
 There is no need to learn Spark streaming APIs or statically define all the rules to be executed on these streams.

-The commands below consume tweets, filters our just the hashtags and converts these into Row objects, models the stream as a table (so it can be queried) and we then run ad-hoc SQL from remote clients on the current state of the stream.
+The commands below consume tweets, filters out just the hashtags and converts these into Row objects, models the stream as a table (so it can be queried) and we then run ad-hoc SQL from remote clients on the current state of the stream.
 ```sql
 --- Inits the Streaming Context with the batch interval of 2 seconds.
 --- i.e. the stream is processed once every 2 seconds.